Leandromaro/binaryTree/README.md

 Since each element in a binary tree can have __only 2 children__, we typically name them the left and right child.

 ´´´

-/* Class containing left and right child of current node and key value*/ class Node
+// Class containing left and right child of current
+//   node and key value
+class Node
 {
     int key;